jmathanim

 Constructible lines

 The class CTLine has several subclasses such as CTRay, CTSegment, CTAngleBisector, CTLineOrthogonal, CTPerpBisector, or CTVector.
 These are fairly self-explanatory, but one thing they have in common is that they all implement the interface hasDirection means that this object has an inherent direction (not oriented).
 So, we can use any of these objects as a parameter that admits a direction.
 For example, we can build a orthogonal line that passes through a CTPoint and is perpendicular to a CTLine, CTSegment, or CTVector.
-Other non constructible objects, like Line, Ray or Arrow2D also implement this interface.
+Other non-constructible objects, like Line, Ray or Arrow2D also implement this interface.

 CTLaTeX